 This is a fun game for those party days at your school where you actually want to slip a bit of English learning in there in a kind of sneaky way.
 It makes an excellent way to review vocabulary with your children.

-Learn how to play this game here: Taboo.
+Learn how to play this fun ESL Speaking game for children here: Taboo.

 #5: Rock-Scissor-Paper ESL Activity